tjws052009/gen_biz_data_for_es/README.md

 If will create multiple CSV files under the name businessdataXXXX.csv (XXXX being integers) in the same directory.

-Sample dashbaord + data view is added for reference as export.ndjson
+Sample dashbaord + data view (biz-data [indexpattern = biz-data1]) is added for reference as export.ndjson

 ## Executing